butschi84/F2S/README.md

 We use a redundant setup of 2 F2S Pods.

 ## Autoscaling
 All Metrics go to the prometheus instance.
-The plan is to use it with autoscaler on k8s
+Prometheus is used to collect the metrics of all f2s operators and source for scaling decisions.

 # Configuration
 ## CRDs functions.f2s.opensight.ch